gars-cmd/Ex2/README.md

 - This function return the weight of the shortestPath from node x to node y.

-- The algorithm first of all proceed to a dijska algorithm that in the x node the shortestPath weight from it to each node in the graph.
+- For the Algorithm we procceed to a dijska with the help of it we update all the minimum distance from x to all others node and just pick the weight we wanted